PeterBengtson/HitchGPT/README.md

 ## Using the HitchBot

+### With an OpenAI API account

-To use it you need an OpenAI account that gives access to the Playground, something the monthly subscription does not.
+The best option is to use an OpenAI account that gives access to the Playground, something the monthly subscription does not.
 Go to the playground, paste the entire contents of `System_Message.txt` into the System Message field to the left, and set the parameters to: